The Challenge: Connecting International Families to Student Football

 When Davide and his friends founded Hello Kitties FC—a student football team in Maastricht, Netherlands—they faced a problem common to international university communities: families couldn't watch their games.

 "The majority of us are foreigners to this country.
-I'm, for example, Italian, so my family watching the streams or my friends, would be in Italy," Davide explains.
-"So it's very limited to access here.
-So with the streams, that's why the majority of people that watch the streams are either French or Italian or German or most of them are not Dutch because the streams are mainly for the people away."
+I'm Italian, so my family and friends watching would be in Italy.
+That's why most people that watch the streams are either French, Italian, or German—most are not Dutch because the streams are mainly for the people away."

 Maastricht Sunday League, founded in 2021, grew quickly to become the biggest student sports organization in Maastricht—a university city where sports culture at universities is typically weak compared to the United States.